hashicorp/terraform-provider-google/website/docs/d/compute_instance.html.markdown

 * `network_interface.0.access_config.0.nat_ip` - If the instance has an access config, either the given external ip (in the `nat_ip` field) or the ephemeral (generated) ip (if you didn't provide one).

+* `network_performance_config` - The network performance configuration setting for the instance, if set.
+Structure is documented below.

 * `attached_disk.0.disk_encryption_key_sha256` - The [RFC 4648 base64](https://tools.ietf.org/html/rfc4648#section-4)
     encoded SHA-256 hash of the [customer-supplied encryption key] (https://cloud.google.com/compute/docs/disks/customer-supplied-encryption) that protects this resource.